-Module Lecture Tutorial wodule 1 333 5 3 3 3 3 1 20 Feb What is Mathematics?
+details of Microteaching see EDS16725 Totavial Module Lecture Tutorial 1 What is Mathematics?
 What has changed in Mathematics Education in recent years?
 What is expected of Mathematics teachers today?
-Stage 4 - 6 Mathematics Syllabus in the Continuum of K-12 Where can you find resources?
+Meeting the needs of all students Teaching a class with students of varying Stage 4 - 6 Mathematics Syllabus in the Continuum of K-12 Where can you find resources?
 What professional networks are/is there to help you?
-2 27 Feb Teaching a class with students of varying ability Streaming in a subject with sequential content - what options may be available?
-Planning lessons & units of work using ideas from the lecture Student Presentations 3 5 Mar Lesson Starters and Rich Tasks Analysing lesson structure and content Using 'rich' tasks as assessment tools Working Mathematically (NESA) What is considered best practice today?
-Writing Assessments (Planning for Assessment 1) Student Presentations 4 12 Mar Teaching with 'Technology' e.g. Geogebra, Desmos, Mathspace, Edrolo, Adusu Algebra Keeping students on task in a BYOD classroom Class Quiz Student Presentations 5 19 Mar High Performing Students • Developing their ICT and/or thinking skills Catering for gifted studentsStudent Presentations 6 26 Mar Stage 6 Mathematics Standard Course Overview Role of NAPLANStudent Presentations 7 2 Apr Stage 6 Mathematics Standard Course • Further Planning lessons & units of work General Feedback from Assessment 1 Class QuizStudent Presentations 8 9 Apr Stage 6 HSC Mathematics Advanced Course overview • Teaching for understanding and application The use of technology in teaching for understanding (Planning for Assessment 2) Student Presentations 9 30 Apr Stage 6 HSC Mathematics Advanced Courses ctd Student Presentations Teaching for understanding and application 10 7 May Preparation for Professional Experience Managing the mathematics classroom Maintaining student engagement Observing lessons and reflecting on classroom practice MyExperience on-line course evaluation Class Quiz
+Planning lessons &amp; units of work using 2 ability Streaming in a subject with sequential content - what options may be available?
+Lesson Starters and Rich Tasks ideas from the lecture • Student Presentations 3 Analysing lesson structure and content Using 'rich' tasks as assessment tools Working Mathematically (NESA) What is considered best practice today?
+Writing Assessments (Planning for Assessment 1) Student Presentations 4 Teaching with 'Technology' • e.g., Geogebra, Desmos, Mathspace, Edrolo, Adusu Algebra Keeping students on task in a BYOD classroom Class Quiz Student Presentations 5 High Performing Students • Developing their ICT and/or thinking skills Catering for gifted studentsStudent Presentations 6 Stage 6 Mathematics Standard Course Overview Role of NAPLANStudent Presentations 7 Stage 6 Mathematics Standard Course • Further Planning lessons & units of work General Feedback from Assessment 1 Class QuizStudent Presentations Week 8 Method Break 9 (Online, F2F, asynch) Stage 6 HSC Mathematics Advanced Course overview • Teaching for understanding and application The use of technology in teaching for understanding (Planning for Assessment 2) 10 Stage 6 HSC Mathematics Advanced Courses Student Presentations Teaching for understanding and application 11 Preparation for Professional Experience Managing the mathematics classroom Maintaining student engagement Observing lessons and reflecting on classroom practice MyExperience on-line course evaluation Class Quiz Professional Experi ience